Ergodicity in Stationary Graph Processes: A Weak Law of Large Numbers: Optimal Mean Estimation with Graph Filters

 Interestingly enough, a similar solution also minimizes the volume of the ellipsoid given by the covariance matrix subject to an energy constraint.

 \begin{theorem} Under the conditions of Thm.~\ref{thm_optimal_MSE}, the frequency coefficients of the filter taps that solve

-are also given by \eqref{eqn_optimal_MSE} and $\tdh_{1} = \sqrt{\nu_{\max}}$ for some $\nu_{\max} > 0$ that determines the maximum energy in the GFT of the filter taps. \end{theorem} \begin{proof} Recall that the determinant is the product of the eigenvalues so that
+are also given by \eqref{eqn_optimal_MSE} and $\tdh_{1} = \sqrt{\nu_{\max}}$ for some $\nu_{\max} > 0$ that determines the maximum energy in the GFT of the filter taps. \end{theorem} \begin{proof} See appendix. \end{proof} Theorem \ref{thm_optimal_logdet} shows that graph filter \eqref{eqn_optimal_unbiased} is also optimal in the sense that it minimizes the volume of the error ellipsoid (also known as D-optimality criteria in optimal design of experiments \cite{Pukelsheim93-ExperimentDesign}).